 Terri has been active in state and national Hospice organizations, serving on various committees and taskforces and speaking on the topics of Inpatient Hospice and Quality Management.
 She currently serves on the Board of Directors and Public Policy Committee for the Hospice & Palliative Care Association of the Rockies, the Board of Directors for Nightingale Western Colorado, and is on the Signature Events Council for the National Hospice Foundation.
 In 2014, Terri was the recipient of the President’s Award from the Colorado Center for Hospice & Palliative Care and was honoured as Nightingale Luminary by the Colorado Nurses Foundation.

-Debbie Horwitz, Vice President and Chief Development Officer, joined HopeWest in January 2010, bringing with her more than 20 years of nonprofit and business experience.
+Debbie Horwitz, Senior Vice President and Chief Development Officer, joined HopeWest in January 2010, bringing with her more than 20 years of nonprofit and business experience.
 Her career began in Los Angeles where she consulted with businesses specializing in international trade.
 She became involved with several nonprofits including the Elton John Aids Foundation, The Friendly House and the LA Zoo.
 Relocating to Grand Junction in 1996, Debbie joined the board of directors of the Western Slope Center for Children, The Performing Arts Conservatory and The Mesa County Medical Society Alliance.
-She was the Director of the March of Dimes for the 6 years prior to working at HopeWest.
+She was the Director of the March of Dimes for 6 years prior to working at HopeWest.
 She earned her BA at the Elliot School of International Affairs and her Master’s degree in Business from The George Washington University.

 Jenny Marquez, Vice President of Marketing and Communications, joined HopeWest in March 1999.
 She graduated from David Lipscomb University in Nashville, TN and spent the first part of her career in both the corporate and nonprofit realms.
 She brought to HopeWest a combined knowledge of corporate strategies and nonprofit experience which have been instrumental in her roles within the organization.